BonfaceThaa/aws-cf-custom-temps/docs/S3_templates_guide.md

 `aws cloudformation create-stack --stack-name testS3 --template-body file://`

-## Associate a replication configuration IAM role with an S3 bucket
+## * Associate a replication configuration IAM role with an S3 bucket
-## Configure a static website with a routing rule
+## * Configure a static website with a routing rule
-## Enable cross-origin resource sharing
+## * Enable cross-origin resource sharing
-## Manage the lifecycle for S3 objects
+## * Manage the lifecycle for S3 objects
-## Log access requests for a specific S3 bucket
+## * Log access requests for a specific S3 bucket
-## Receive S3 bucket notifications to an SNS topic
+## * Receive S3 bucket notifications to an SNS topic
-## Replicate objects and store them in another S3 bucket
+## * Replicate objects and store them in another S3 bucket
-## Specify analytics and inventory configurations for an S3 bucket
+## * Specify analytics and inventory configurations for an S3 bucket

 ## Resources
 * https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/sample-templates-services-ap-south-1.html
-* Pubicly_Accessible_S3_deletion_policy.ymal --parameters ParameterKey=S3Bucket,ParameterValue="testS3"Pubicly_Accessible_S3_deletion_policy.ymal --parameters ParameterKey=S3Bucket,ParameterValue="testS3